The Daintree: land before time

 The Australian Canopy Crane is a biologist’s dream, giving unparalleled access to life at the top of the trees, so performing a vital role in wet-tropics research.
 The site manager, ecologist Cassandra Nichols, of James Cook University, is delighted with her role coordinating the work of scientists using the crane.

-"My office in the sky," she says, gesturing 360ºto encompass several hundred hectares of pristine tropical forest, the placid waters of the Coral Sea, and behind, the dramatic escarpment of the Thornton Range.
+“My office in the sky,” she says, gesturing 360 degrees to encompass several hundred hectares of pristine tropical forest, the placid waters of the Coral Sea, and behind, the dramatic escarpment of the Thornton Range.
 As we gaze, cloudbanks swell and plumes of mist rise languidly above the densely packed rainforest.

 The Daintree, with Cape Tribulation at its heart, is a setting for the imagination.
 It was named for British geologist and photographer Richard Daintree, whose prospecting work in the area in the 1860s helped open up the tropical north.
 Daintree pioneered the use of photography on his field trips and his work – which can be seen at the National Library of Australia – is a superb record of early settlement in Queensland.

 Daintree National Park, comprising the Mossman Gorge (56,500 ha) and Cape Tribulation sections (17,000 ha), begins about 70 km north of Cairns and continues north from the Daintree River to the Bloomfield River, a distance of 70 km.
-The steep McDowall Range forms the western boundary to the Cape Tribulation section (See map).
+The steep McDowall Range forms the western boundary to the Cape Tribulation section.

 In December 1988, in recognition of the region’s extraordinary biological diversity and its prominence as a living record of the evolutionary history of Australia’s plants and animals during the past 400 million years, the Daintree was included in the 8944 sq. km Wet Tropics of Queensland World Heritage Area.
 And at Cape Tribulation two of Australia’s World Heritage-listed environments came face-to-face: the Wet Tropics’ rainforest and the corals of the Great Barrier Reef.